Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Introduction

 A non-gravitational coupling between dark matter and dark energy also modifies the growth of cosmic structure~\cite{Amendola2000,JHHe2008,He2009,Martinelli2010,lpchimento1997,jdbarrow2006}.
 Indeed, it has been demonstrated that an IDE model can be constructed to reproduce both the expansion history and the growth history of a given modified gravity scenario, rendering the two classes of models indistinguishable based solely on these two observational probes.
 A notable theoretical example of this degeneracy was provided by \cite{Wei2008}, who demonstrated that within the framework of interacting quintessence---where dark energy is described by a canonical scalar field $\phi$ with an interaction of the form $Q \propto Q(\phi)\rho_m \dot{\phi}$---one can reconstruct a model that exactly reproduces both the expansion history $H(z)$ and the linear growth history $\delta(z)$ of the DGP model.
 This implies that, in principle, the combination of expansion and growth probes alone may not be sufficient to distinguish between IDE and modified gravity.
 This degeneracy highlights the necessity for additional observational probes to discriminate between IDE and modified gravity.
 Furthermore, recent analyses of combined cosmological datasets, including the Dark Energy Spectroscopic Instrument (DESI) DR2 \cite{Abdul-Karim2025} and the re-calibrated DES supernova sample~\cite{Popovic2025}, have reported a statistical preference for a time-varying dark energy equation of state over the cosmological constant $\Lambda$.
 Consequently, IDE models have regained considerable interest, because the energy transfer between dark matter and dark energy naturally provides a mechanism for an effective dynamical dark energy equation of state \cite{Guedezounme2025,Westhuizen2025a,Westhuizen2025b}.
-Therefore, a precise quantification of how the interaction affects the evolution of perturbations, together with robust observational constraints on the coupling strength, is essential to determine whether any observed deviation from $\Lambda$CDM in the growth of structure originates from a non-gravitational interaction within the dark sector or from a genuine modification of gravity.